OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/disc/gainers.md

 ---
 title: gainers
-description: This page provides a method to print the top 25 stock gainers using Python.
+description: "This page provides a method to print the top 25 stock gainers using Python."
   You can customize the limit of stocks you want to display.
 This information is sourced from Yahoo Finance.
 keywords: